dtomschitz/bucket-map/README.md

 # Abstract

 The goal of this project was to create a cross platform app for Android and IOS by using Google's UI toolkit Flutter.
 A user

 # Getting Started

+## Prerequirements

+## Prerequirements

 # Project Structure